 So, now I feel rather up against it.
 Next week, my patch report is due and I’ve started to realise that, alhough my stories are good in essence, they need a lot of rejigging.
 Plus, a really good story about an illegal drinking den suddenly cropped up.

 So I need to pull my finger out and follow that up.

 Despite this being due and it nearly being the end of term, the assignments still keep coming.
 We’ve been asked to write a profile feature for next Monday, based on an interview.

-After that, I took a bit of time out and stumbled upon a really lovely cafe tucked away in deepest, darkest Hackney.
+After that, I took a bit of time out and stumbled upon a really lovely cafe.
 I needed feeding up as I had just attended a neighbourhood committee meeting in the hope of finding another story or two.
 In the end, it wasn’t that helpful except for giving me deep vain thrombosis in both legs – the meeting, held in a primary school, could only provide tiny, plastic, orange chairs.

 Yesterday, we produced our second mock-newspaper.
 It went really well – everyone had very strong stories (including one about the sale of illegal, bush meat on a market) and our two design wizards made it look beautiful.

 Not doing work at the moment makes me feel guilty.
 I feel guilty when I sleep.
 But it’s my birthday at the weekend and I really, really want to just enjoy it and not be thinking about Hackney Council.
 I have asked my flatmates to remove all writing implements and computer equipment from my reach.
 I just hope I can let myself enjoy it.